 Unfortunately, as many farmers know all too well, applications of various pesticides can result in drift and cause damage to neighboring property owners.
 In the event this happens, it is important for an injured farmer to know what steps to take and what options are available to remedy the situation.

 First and foremost, the injured farmer should document any evidence, including taking photographs or samples of damaged crops or foliage, documenting wind speed, direction, temperature, and getting statements from any witnesses who might have seen the application.
 The more documentation a farmer has, the better his chances of recovery will be.
+Furthermore, the farmer can present those documents to the Sloan firm’s Texas personal injury lawyer for it can serve as evidence to win the case and to get compensation.

 Second, it is always a good idea to try and deal with neighbor issues over a cup of coffee instead of in a courtroom.
 Talking to your neighbor about these issues is a good place to start and can sometimes resolve issues without ever needing to get the legal process involved.